ducksteam33/WCI_Tool/README.md

 <br>	# apache
 <br>	# hostapd
 <br>To setup the tool use sudo ./setup.sh
-<br>(!Attention! !This will override your apache httpd.conf and your httpd-vhosts.conf files!
+<br>(!Attention! !This will override your apache httpd.conf and httpd-vhosts.conf files!
 In case you dont have a apache Server running then you dont have nothing to worry about.)

 Then cd into /source and type: <br>